Finding research participants can be the most frustrating and resource-intensive part of conducting qualitative market research.

 When creating a social media ad with the hope of recruiting research participants, you likely will have some type of call to action or landing page for your audience to click on and learn more about the study.

-Facebook, LinkedIn, Twitter or another social media platform of your choice will require you to include some type of URL, whether it be your homepage or an online screening survey.
+Facebook, LinkedIn, Twitter, or other social media platforms of your choice will require you to include some type of URL, whether it be your homepage or a recruitment screening survey.

 Better quality data relies on having the best possible research participant, which in turn allows your organization to address key business objectives with fact-based evidence.

 With that being said, no two market research recruiting companies are the same.